ussoewwin/comfyui-sdnq-splited/README.md

 - SDPA (Scaled Dot Product Attention): Always active - automatic PyTorch 2.0+ optimization

 **Outputs**: `IMAGE` (connects to SaveImage, Preview, etc.)

+**Note**: This node is currently focused on FLUX.2 development.
+Other models (SDXL, SD1.5, Qwen, etc.) have not been tested and their functionality is not guaranteed.

 ---